What is compounded Semaglutide?

 Will the side effects go away?

 Yes.
-Semaglutide is considered to be safe and effective when used as directed.
+Compounded Semaglutide is considered to be safe and effective when used as directed.
 But safe doesn’t mean that there aren’t risks.
-Semaglutide also carries a boxed warning about thyroid C-cell tumors occurring in rodents (with unknown risk in humans), and Semaglutide shouldn’t be used if you or your family have a history of certain thyroid cancers.
-Semaglutide should not be used in people with type-1 diabetes or a history of pancreatitis.
-Semaglutide should not be used for people on other blood sugar lowering medications.
-Semaglutide is not approved for use by anyone younger than 18 years old.
+Compounded Semaglutide warnings should include warnings about thyroid C-cell tumors occurring in rodents (with unknown risk in humans), and compounded Semaglutide shouldn’t be used if you or your family have a history of certain thyroid cancers.
+Compounded Semaglutide should not be used in people with type-1 diabetes or a history of pancreatitis.
+Compounded Semaglutide should not be used for people on other blood sugar lowering medications.
+Compounded Semaglutide is not approved for use by anyone younger than 18 years old.

-What is the most important information I should know about semaglutide?
+What is the most important information I should know about compounded semaglutide?

 What are the risks of thyroid tumor on semaglutide?